Graphixa/FontGet/docs/help.md

 - `--verbose, -v` - Show detailed operation information (user-friendly)
 - `--debug` - Show debug logs with timestamps (for troubleshooting)
 - `--logs` - Open the logs directory in your file manager
+- `--wizard` - Run the setup wizard to configure FontGet

 ### Flag Combinations
 - Use `--verbose` alone for user-friendly detailed output